lzhang30/Double-Mix/README.md

 cdifw_dmp_ours (our proposed method) cdifw (ablation studies)

--e: Defines the name of the current experiment.
+`-e`: Defines the name of the current experiment. default: `'test'`

--l: Sets the learning rate.
+`-l`: Sets the learning rate.
+In this experiment, it was set to `0.1`

--w: Specifies the weight of the unsupervised loss.
+`-w`: Specifies the weight of the unsupervised loss.

 Have fun.